how2kritin/language_modelling_and_smoothing/README.md

 # Tokenization

-Using the `NLTK punkt_tab` tokenizer to split the given data up into sentences, and then split the sentences up into word tokens.
-Furthermore, I am using `regex` to handle URLs, mentions, hashtags, time, age and numbers.

-The tokenizer takes a string as input, and splits it up into list of lists where each list is a sentence, which contains strings, i.e., the different words of that sentence.
+Using `regex` to tokenize the input into a list of lists, where each list represents the set of tokens in a sentence.

 ---